chilledoj/tinyfont_creator/readme.md

+# ARRGGGGGHHHH!

+Whoops.
+It doesn't work!
+I misunderstood how the data in the bitmaps is structured!! **Do not use**.

+**TODO**: FIX - Change mapping to horizontal instead of vertical rendering.

 # TinyFont Creator

 Creates a `.go` file with bitmap font images to be used by [TinyFont](https://github.com/tinygo-org/tinyfont) from a truetype font file.